Skip to main content

 How Do Peptides Awaken Dormant Follicles?

 Research shows that hair follicle stem cells themselves can secrete peptides, such as a fragment derived from the AIMP1 protein, which then travel to the DPCs.
 This peptide signal activates the DPCs.
-In response, the activated DPCs release their own cocktail of and signaling molecules.
+In response, the activated DPCs release their own cocktail of growth factors and signaling molecules.

 These molecules, which are often peptides themselves, then travel back to the stem cell niche.
 This reciprocal communication creates a positive feedback loop, a surge of pro-growth signaling that overcomes the inhibitory signals holding the follicle in the telogen phase.
 It is this powerful, localized biochemical conversation that provides the definitive instruction for the stem cells to begin the work of building a new hair.